explosion/prodigy-openai-recipes/openai-ner/README.md

 # openai-prodigy-recipes

-This repository contains example code on how to run zero- and few-shot learning with Prodigy, using large language models available from OpenAI.
-Specifically, we use LLMs to provide us with an initial set of predictions, then spin up a Prodigy instance on our local machine to go through these predictions and curate them.
+This repository contains example code on how to combine zero- and few-shot learning with a small annotation effort to obtain a high-quality dataset with maximum efficiency.
+Specifically, we use large language models available from OpenAI to provide us with an initial set of predictions, then spin up a Prodigy instance on our local machine to go through these predictions and curate them.
 This allows us to obtain a gold-standard dataset pretty quickly, and train a smaller, supervised model that fits our exact needs and use-case.